-GRIDSERVE Heralds Subsidy Free SolarBlog, EV, GRIDSERVE NEWS
+GRIDSERVE Heralds Subsidy Free SolarBlog, GRID POWER, GRIDSERVE NEWS

 UK’s most advanced solar farms herald new era of subsidy-free renewable energy

 – GRIDSERVE’s pioneering sustainable energy projects, in partnership with Warrington Borough Council, will supply 100% of the Council’s electricity cleanly, and generate millions of pounds every year to fund essential services and support economic regeneration in Warrington –

 GRIDSERVE announces today that it has closed the funding to build the UK’s most advanced solar farms for Warrington Borough Council in a landmark deal which will make it the first local authority to produce all its own electricity from clean energy and generate millions of pounds every year to support essential services and economic regeneration in Warrington.

 Investec Bank and Leapfrog Finance will fund construction of the two largest solar farms to be built in Great Britain since 2016.
 The projects will use large batteries and innovative technology to maximise revenues and demonstrate a new commercial model for delivering subsidy-free utility scale solar energy in the UK.